xavierdpt/about-everything/YouTube.md

 - https://www.youtube.com/watch?v=-2UjwQzxvBQ
   - SvelteKit & TailwindCSS Tutorial – Build & Deploy a Web Portfolio
   - 2023/10/03 - 1:13:16
+  - This video offers a basic introduction to building a project with SvelteKit and TailwindCSS, covering tools like `npm create svelte@latest`, `vitePreprocess`, and libraries such as Google Fonts, Font Awesome, and Particles.js.
+While it highlights key steps like initializing TailwindCSS, using reserved Svelte file names (`+layout`, `+page`), and responsive CSS classes, it often lacks deeper explanations of critical concepts such as the relationship between Vite, PostCSS, and Svelte, or the function of `@tailwind` directives and custom class naming conventions.
+The presentation suffers from unexplained design decisions, obscured content due to the creator’s video feed, and a lack of demonstrations for responsiveness or CSS utility parsing.
+Although useful for those with prior experience, the video misses the opportunity to guide beginners through the rationale and interconnectedness of the tools and techniques used.
 - https://www.youtube.com/watch?v=-42K44A1oMA
 - https://www.youtube.com/watch?v=-8LTPIJBGwQ
 - https://www.youtube.com/watch?v=-ANCcFQBk6I